 You’ve likely crossed paths with a resistance band or two along your fitness journey.
-While they look like simple gym equipment (these are our favorite), they come jam-packed with a full range of benefits.
+While they look like simple gym equipment, they come jam-packed with a full range of benefits.

 So, we turned to two Aaptiv trainers to tell us more about resistance bands and how to use them in our training.